jv-k/ver-bump/README.md

 - Adds a Git tag, named after the chosen version number
 - Updates CHANGELOG.md
 - Updates VERSION file
-- Creates a release branch + switches to it (following the [Git branch-based workflow](https://nvie.com/posts/a-successful-git-branching-model/))
+- Creates a release branch (disable with `-v`) + switches to it (following the [Git branch-based workflow](https://nvie.com/posts/a-successful-git-branching-model/))
 - Commits files to release branch
 - Pushes to a remote (optionally)
 - Updates "version" : "x.x.x" tag in JSON files if [-v file1 -v file2...] argument is supplied.